eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/specifications.md

 In the reference implementation, these are the management plane and the data plane.

 ![IMG: DSP Diagram](https://1597595229-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FlnGZQUB3A7aTQkUjaEA4%2Fuploads%2Fgit-blob-fb75be575f63a8e65f3e14563607363f52daf352%2FProtocolOverview.png?alt=media)

+## Identity and Trust Protocol (IATP)

+In Catena-X, the interaction between the wallets holding a participant's identity credentials and the connector is specified by the [IATP](https://github.com/eclipse-tractusx/identity-trust).
+This protocol is currently under development with the Eclipse-Tractusx community and will find its way into the IDSA and international standardization bodies.

 ## Catena X Standard Library